nonskilledeveloper/nonskilledeveloper/README.md

 - I'm interested in developing videogames for multiple platforms, developing apps for iOS and Android and I'm very passionate about Ethical Hacking

-- I'm currently learning Python, Kotlin, Swift and C#
+- I'm currently learning Python, Go, Kotlin, Swift and C#

 - I'm looking to collaborate on ...